sictweb/bti425-2020/notes/react-heroku-deploy.md

 As noted above, we've been learning and practicing our React skills in a controlled, "development" environment.
 Once we're happy with the end result, we can actually "build" the application, which will generate a much smaller footprint, and make it hosting-ready.

-If you take a look at the generated `package.json` file, you will see that the `"scripts"` property contains our initial `"start"` script (ie: **npm start**), as well as a number of *other* scripts that we can invoke.
-The one we're most interested in here, is the `"build"` script (ie: **npm run build**).
+If you take a look at the generated `package.json` file, you will see that the `scripts` property contains our initial `start` script (ie: **npm start**), as well as a number of *other* scripts that we can invoke.
+The one we're most interested in here, is the `build` script (i.e. `npm run build`).
 Once executed, this script initiates a "build" process that creates a highly optomized "production" build of our code in a new folder called "build".

 Try executing this command by following the steps below:

-* Stop the "development server" currently running using **ctrl + c**
+* Stop the "development server" that's currently running
-* Execute the command **"npm run build"**
+* Execute the command `npm run build`

 Once this process is complete, open the newly created "build" folder.
-You will see that there's only a handful of files now, most notably, an "**index.html**" file and a "**static**" folder containing 2 sub-folders: "**js**" and "**css**" which contain your bundled JavaScript &amp; CSS files respectfully.
-If you take a look at `index.html`, you will see that it's a small skeleton that references your .js file.
+You will see that there's only a handful of files now, most notably, an `index.html` file and a `static` folder containing two or three sub-folders: `js`, `css`, and maybe `media` which contain your bundled JavaScript CSS files, and maybe media (images etc.).
+If you take a look at `index.html`, you will see that it's a small skeleton that references the bundle/package JavaScript files.

 Now, all we need to run this in a "production" environment, is a static web server.
 Fortunately for us, we know exactly how to create one using Node.js and Express.js.

-Recall [from the previous level-3 web dev course](http://zenit.senecac.on.ca/~patrick.crawford/index.php/web322/course-notes/week4-class1/), a **server.js** file has the following code:
+Recall [from the previous level-3 web dev course](https://web322.ca/notes/week04), a minimal `server.js` file has the following code, which serves content statically from the "public" folder:

 ```javascript
 var express = require("express");